Subscribe to our RSS Feed for the latest Superyacht crew news.

 Our Story – Who We Are and What We Do

-You see, friends, family, and people you meet are interested to know what you do, and they may never have heard of a superyacht before, but once you’ve told them, the next question they ask is, “Where do I sign up?”
+Family, friends and people you meet are interested to know what you do and some may have never heard of a superyacht before, but once you have explained the work and travel that comes with being yacht crew, the next question they ask is, “Where do I sign up?”

 Securing a job on a superyacht is the ultimate goal, but if you’re unsure where to begin, it’s important to know what sort of yacht Jobs are out there and which positions would be a good match for your skills, abilities, and personality.
 You then need to know what you can do to increase your chances of getting signed up, and we have the knowledge, experience and expertise to help you do just that.
 There are plenty of yacht jobs available, and it’s the job of Superyacht Crew Agency to help you find and secure the ideal job for you.
 We provide the expert help, you provide the enthusiasm and determination, and together we prepare you for an exciting career in your dream job.